bfetler/sklearn_clf_speed/README.md

 + *clf.fit()* : apply to training data, fits model
 + *clf.predict()* : apply to test data, predicts *y* given *X*

-#### Speed Tests
+#### Methods
 Speed tests were performed on the *fit()* and *predict()* methods for several classifiers.
 The [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) from UC Irvine was chosen since it has 561 columns and 7352 rows.
-The data was pared down to 512 columns and 7200 rows, and subsets of the data with logarithmic size were used for speed tests.
+The data was pared down to 512 columns and 7200 rows.
+Since we were concerned only with speed tests and not prediction accuracy, the same data was used for training and testing.

+Subsets of the data of logarithmic size were used for speed tests.
+The number of rows varied between 225 and 7200 with 512 columns, while the number of columns varied between 16 and 512 with 7200 rows.
 Timing was done using Python's [timeit](https://docs.python.org/3.5/library/timeit.html) module.
+Tests were run on a MacBook Air with dual core 1.4GHz Intel i5 processors.

 #### Results
 Several different algorithms were tested.